Frequently Asked Questions

 This is a Yiddish term that's found its way into chess parlance.
 A kibitzer is an (annoying) person who kibitzs, that is offers advice that tends to be noisy, unwanted and continual.
 Imagine an obnoxious older Jewish guy, probably from New York City, watching you play chess and pointing out the inadequacy of your play (in his opinion).
 A hint of humor is definitely implied by the use of this term in chess computing.

 To start the kibitzer use the "robot" icon in the toolbar.
-(Or the commands menu, or the control-K key combination).
+(Or the commands menu, or the control-K key combination, or select the engine analysis tab below the board).
 The currently selected engine will start to display its evaluation of the position currently on the board.
 Usually the engine will show the best four moves it considers are available, in order, with follow up play.
 A score (in units of one pawn) will also be offered.
 Positive scores mean white is better, at least as far as the engine is concerned.

 If the engine is calculating a move in a human versus computer game, it doesn't display the best four moves, instead it displays increasingly deep analysis of the best move it has currently found.
 This situation is distinguished on screen by using the term analysis rather than kibitzing.